slafi/ScanYourCar/Readme.md

 # Project Description

-The [Onboard Diagnostics Protocol (OBD-II)](https://en.wikipedia.org/wiki/On-board_diagnostics) protocol allows to query the the different engine control units (ECUs) and get real-time data through the CAN bus.
+The [Onboard Diagnostics Protocol (OBD-II)](https://en.wikipedia.org/wiki/On-board_diagnostics) protocol allows to query the different car engine control units (ECUs) and get real-time data through the CAN bus.
 The data can be retrieved through specific [parameter identifiers (PIDs)](https://en.wikipedia.org/wiki/OBD-II_PIDs).
 However, each car supports a subset of the standard PIDs.
 In addition, some cars use manufacturer-specific PIDs.
 The ScanYourCar project connects to the car through an OBD reader (e.g., [ELM327](https://en.wikipedia.org/wiki/ELM327)) and checks which PIDs (Mode 2 and Mode 3 only) are supported by that car.
 It also gets a snapshot of the data for each supported PID.

 ## Getting Started